Transporting Hazardous Material, Legal Issues

 [CFR]) sometimes require diamond-shaped, square-on-point,

-warning signs on vehicles transporting certain types or
+warning signs on vehicles transporting certain types or quantities

 You must have a commercial driver license with a HAZMAT